 Western is 100% committed to ensuring you have the support you need to be successful in a remote learning environment.
 We can help with everything from Access Services and Military Connected Services to Technology Support.
 Our instructors are personally committed to your success in the online learning environment.

 Prior to beginning classes, Western requires a Student Readiness Training for online, hybrid, and blended courses.
 This training will help prepare you for these formats.

-Will I be required to complete screening and temperature checks each day?
+Will I be required to complete health screening each day?

 Do I have to wear a mask?

 Effective March 14, Western will no longer require face masks in our buildings.
 We will, however, continue to respect the masking choices of others.
 The CDC advises individuals to wear a mask based on your personal preference, informed by your personal level of risk.